teracow/googliser/README.md

 `$ ./googliser.sh -n 20 -p "cows"`

-This will download the first 20 available images for the search phrase "cows"
+This will download the first 20 available images for the search phrase *"cows"*

-`$ ./googliser.sh --number 250 --phrase "kittens" --concurrency 10`
+`$ ./googliser.sh --number 250 --phrase "kittens" --concurrency 10 --failures 0`

-This will download the first 250 available images for the search phrase "kittens" and download up to 10 images at once.
+This will download the first 250 available images for the search phrase *"kittens"* and download up to 10 images at once and ignore failures limit.

 ---
 **Return Values ($?):**